fluese/layerMapping/README.md

 # Introduction
-This is a pipeline for depth dependeng mapping of quantitative T1 values on the brain surface using MP2RAGE data as primary input.
+This is a pipeline for depth dependent mapping of quantitative T1 values on the brain surface using MP2RAGE data as primary input.

 The script requires whole brain MP2RAGE data organized according to BIDS (https://bids-specification.readthedocs.io/).
 You can make use of a high resolution MP2RAGE slab additionally.
 The slab will be merged into the whole brain volume automatically and used for further processing.
 However, currently this is hardcoded to an isotropic resolution of 500 µm.